Understanding Telemetry

 |---|---|

-| Traces | Session start/end, tool executions, deployment events |
+| Traces | Task session spans (start/end), tool executions |

-| Metrics | AI-generated lines, manual lines, token consumption |
+| Metrics | AI-generated lines, manual lines per session |

-| Logs | Prompt loops, API errors, friction events |
+| Logs | Prompt loops, tool errors, friction events |

 Privacy

-Tandemu is designed for stealth observability — it tracks session-level metrics, not individual actions:
+Tandemu tracks session-level metrics, not individual actions:

 What IS tracked:

-- How long a session lasted
+- How long a task session lasted (from

-- How many lines of code were AI-generated vs manually typed
+/morningto/finish) - How many lines of code were AI-generated vs manually typed

 - Which files had repeated errors (friction)